A row of townhomes in the Capitol Hill neighborhood of Washington, D.C.

 Bordered by Oregon Ave NW and Beach Dr NW, the scenic Hawthorne neighborhood can be found between the communities of Silver Spring and Chevy Chase.
 With mature trees and lots of green space surrounding the entire area, the homes you can find for sale in Hawthorne are a bit different from the other neighborhoods in the Downtown Washington area.
 Rather than the typical row home style you may see elsewhere, in Hawthorne, you can choose from Colonials, Cape Cods, and large split-level homes.

 And since Hawthorne is situated so close to Connecticut Avenue, residents are conveniently located close to Dupont Circle, one of the best places to shop and eat.
-Check out Secondi Consignment Clothing if you’re looking for high-end designer clothes, and stop at Dupont Circle’s FRESHFARM Markets for fruits, vegetables, cheeses, pasta, flowers, and even soaps/herbal products.
+Check out Secondi, a consignment clothing store, if you’re looking for high-end designer clothes, and stop at Dupont Circle’s FRESHFARM Markets for fruits, vegetables, cheeses, pasta, flowers, and even soaps/herbal products.

 With very low property crime rates and even lower violent crime rates, Hawthorne isn’t just one of the safest neighborhoods in Washington, D.C.; it’s also ranked as the second best neighborhood in D.C. to raise a family